kurtosis-tech/kurtosis/docs/docs/quickstart.md

 45b355fc810b   postgres    postgres: 5432/tcp -> postgresql://127.0.0.1:59821   RUNNING
 ```

-From the above, we can infer that the PostgREST service (named: `api`) is not created, so there were an error during the creation face.
+From the above, we can see that the PostgREST service (named: `api`) is not in the 'User Services' list, so we can infer that it crashed when it was starting.

 You can also grab the PostgREST logs...